 Many window cleaners count panes generally the same.
 There are slight variations, though.
-The following will guide you though the basic process.
+The following will guide you though the basic process of determining your window pane count.

 A window usually doesn’t equal a pane.
 We count each pane of glass.
 If you have a sliding window, then you have at least two panes, sometimes three or more.
 A sliding glass door is two panes.
 One pane slides, and the other doesn’t.
 The house in this example has 8 panes that you can see.